-The creation of a static, informational web site is a basic requirement for every club.
-If your course lacks such a feature, you are behind nearly all of your peers.
-However, by having a static web site you are immediately creating the message in the mind of the golfer that you offer just an "average" experience at your facility; thereby, you have created a negative message at the exactly the wrong time - when the golfer is trying to find where to have a unique experience.

-Today's leading web sites offer, at a minimum, the web site visitor to:
+The creation of a static, informational web site is a requirement for every club.
+If your course lacks this, you are behind your peers.
+However, by having a static web site you immediately create the message that you offer just an "average" experience; thereby, creating a negative message at the exactly the wrong time - when the golfer is trying to find a unique experience.
+Today's leading web sites offer, at a minimum, the visitor to:

-- 1) Book on line tee time reservations easily - 2) View slide show or video of golf course - 3) Review scorecard - 4) Register for newsletters, specials and value based promotions - 5) Determine availability of other services, i.e., lessons, weddings, etc. - 6) Preview calendar of upcoming events.
+- 1) Book online tee time reservations easily - 2) View slide show or video of golf course - 3) Review scorecard - 4) Register for newsletters, specials and value based promotions - 5) Determine availability of other services, i.e., lessons, weddings, etc. - 6) Preview calendar of upcoming events. - 7) Ability to download pictures from the course in a screen saver.

-This site offers a "catch" that is marvelous: the ability to download wallpaper.
 Can you imagine the emotional attachment that is formed with the golfer who views your course every time they work on the computer?